paoloreus/Event-Management/README.md

-# Event_Management By Robertha, Kanav, Jai and Paolo
+# Event_Management By Robertha, Jai and Paolo
 # Our C# Group Project!!

 # Type down your Student Name and ID below!